RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/masquerade.md

 $ ssh root@10.129.2.210
 ```

-Once in, take a look around:
+Once in, take a look around and view the networking configuration that the guest sees:

 ~~~bash
 [root@fc34-podnet ~]# ip a s eth0